wp-plugins/wr-pagebuilder/README.txt

 = 2.4.1 =

-#Fixed There is no elements displayed on Element Adding form when activating WR One template
+ * Fixed There is no elements displayed on Element Adding form when activating WR One template
-#Fixed The widget not works
+ * Fixed The widget not works
-^Changed Footer links
+ * Changed Footer links
-^Improved Preview feature
+ * Improved Preview feature
-^Improved Backend style
+ * Improved Backend style

 = 2.4.2 =

-^Changed Footer links
+ * Changed Footer links
-^Improve core functions
+ * Improve core functions